Odd Man Out: Critics

 Odd Man Out was "hailed as a masterpiece by many critics and a box office hit—at least in Europe, where Reed had gauged the mood of postwar despondency with caliper-like accuracy."

 New York Times film critic Bosley Crowther praised the performances and the plotting of the early sequences in the film, which he compared favorably to The Informer, but he criticized the subsequent portions of the film, which he described as "fumbled" by shifting attention away from Mason and his motivations to "cryptic characters," relieving the protagonist of his illustrative role, and "whatever it is they are proving—if anything—is anybody's guess."

 In Time in 1947, critic James Agee wrote, "Odd Man Out is an extraordinarily ambitious movie ... the story, after a stunning start, branches and over-extends itself and gradually loses contact with humanity.
 The hero is so near death that he hardly exists as either man or dramatic force; he becomes merely a passive symbol of doomed suffering ...
 Dostoevskian in conception and design, the story progressively becomes more wildly adventurous, more mystical, more half-baked.
 But even in its failures, Odd Man Out is admirable.
 It is a reckless, head-on attempt at greatness, and the attempt frequently succeeds."

 The Monthly Film Bulletin wrote "This film puts Reed high in the first rank of directors."

+French filmmaker and actor Roman Polanski was hugely influenced by Carol Reed's Odd Man Out (1947) later saying "I still consider it as one of the best movies I've ever seen and a film which made me want to pursue this career more than anything else ...
+I always dreamt of doing things of this sort or that style.
+To a certain extent I must say that I somehow perpetuate the ideas of that movie in what I do."